This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

 Sales qualified lead (Opportunities)

-In this stage, a sales rep conducts final due diligence and determines whether the lead has required budget and intention.
+In this stage, a sales rep conducts final due diligence and determines whether the lead has the required budget and intention.

 The lead’s requirements are put against the company’s offering.
 The sales rep also determines if the lead/prospect is a decision-making authority or not.